Resolutions and deformations of cyclic quotient surface singularities

-{ {\bf {Abstract.}} In this paper, we investigate the relations among various results concerning the minimal resolution of cyclic quotient singularities of the form $\mathbb{C}^2/G$.
-We refer to these as “bamboo-type” singularities, since the dual graphs of the exceptional curves in their resolutions resemble the shape of bamboo.
-We present classical results on the minimal resolution of singularities, the $G$-Hilbert scheme, the generalized McKay correspondence, deformations of singularities, and quiver varieties.
-These results have been obtained independently in different contexts, and here we provide a unified exposition enriched with numerous examples, which we hope will serve as a useful guide to the study of two-dimensional cyclic singularities.
-Moreover, this survey aims to offer insights that may inspire generalizations to non-cyclic singularities and to higher-dimensional quotient singularities.}
+{ {\bf Abstract.} In this paper, we investigate the geometry of cyclic quotient surface singularities of the form $\mathbb{C}^2/G$.
+These singularities are sometimes referred to as "bamboo-type" singularities, since the dual graphs of the exceptional curves in their minimal resolutions resemble the shape of bamboo.
+We present classical results on the minimal resolution of singularities, the $G$-Hilbert scheme, the generalized McKay correspondence, and the deformation theory of these singularities, together with connections to quiver varieties.
+Although these results have been developed independently in different contexts, we provide a unified exposition enriched with numerous examples, which we hope will serve as a useful guide to the study of two-dimensional quotient singularities.
+Moreover, this survey aims to offer insights that may suggest possible extensions to non-cyclic singularities and to higher-dimensional quotient singularities.}

 \footnote[0]{ 2020 \textit{Mathematics Subject Classification}.
 Primary 14E16; Secondary 14L30. } \footnote[0]{ \textit{Key words and phrases}.
 Quotient singularities, McKay correspondence, $G$-Hilbert schemes, Gr\"{o}bner fans, Deformations, Lie algebras, Quiver varieties. }